Wood Burning Guide

 Blackthorn Tree

-Although the logs are small, Blackthorn burns slowly and gives off lots of heat and little smoke.
+Blackthorn logs are usually small, but it burns slowly and gives off lots of heat with little smoke.

 Wood Burning Scale 5